Are you a good listener?

 Do you doubt whether God cares about you?
 When God speaks, do you listen non-judgmentally?
 Alternatively, do you justify your busyness and judge God for not caring about you?

 Martha’s next words reflect growing intensity as she instructs the Lord what to do: “Tell her … to help me.”
 To Martha, what she is doing had become so important that Jesus has to be told what to do.

 In her ‘doing,’ she became distracted; then doubtful; then demanding.
 Her agenda of ‘doing’ had become the priority —even to the extent that God has to be told what to do.

 Do you listen to God to understand what he is saying to you?
 Or are you seeking for God to understand you—and get with your program?

 Jesus identifies Martha’s condition: “Martha, Martha, you are anxious and troubled about many things ….”

-The Greek word translated “anxious” or “worried” denotes an inward uneasiness; “troubled” or “upset” an outward confusion and bustle.
+The Greek word translated as “anxious” or “worried” denotes an inward uneasiness; “troubled” or “upset,” an outward confusion and bustle.
 She was fretting inside and fussing outside.

 Reading into this (hopefully, not too much) we might hear Jesus saying:

 Martha, you’re not putting first things first.
 We’ll eat, but not yet; and when we do, let’s keep it simple.
 Come, sit here with me.

 Are you like Martha so worried and upset about the activities and demands of life that you can’t be still and silent for even a few moments to listen to God?
 What does that ‘say’ about how you are experiencing God?